jay-joshy/allergyguide/content/research/liberty_csu_cupid_a.md

 **Intervention**:

-Dupilumab plus background H1-antihistamine therapy:
+**Dupilumab** plus background H1-antihistamines:

-- Adults/adolescents ≥60kg: 600mg loading dose, then 300mg every 2 weeks
+- Adults/adolescents ≥60kg: 600mg loading dose, then 300mg q2 weeks
-- Adolescents <60kg and Children ≥30kg: 400mg loading dose, then 200mg every 2 weeks
+- Adolescents <60kg and children ≥30kg: 400mg loading dose, then 200mg q2 weeks
-- Children ≥15 and <30kg: 600mg loading dose, then 300mg every 4 weeks
+- Children ≥15 and <30kg: 600mg loading dose, then 300mg q4 weeks

 **Comparison**:

-Placebo (matched injections) plus background H1-antihistamine therapy
+**Placebo (matched injections)** plus background H1-antihistamines

 **Outcome**:

 - **Primary**: Change from baseline in ISS7 at week 24

-- **Relevant Secondary outcomes at week 24**:
+- **Relevant secondary outcomes at week 24**:
   - Change from baseline in UAS7, HSS7 and UCT at week 24
-  - Proportion of patients with UAS7 ≤6 (at least well-controlled symptoms)
+  - Proportion of patients with UAS7 ≤6 (well-controlled symptoms)
   - Proportion of patients with UAS7 of 0 (complete resolution)
   - Proportion of patients with ≥5-point reduction in ISS7 (minimally important difference)